Mortgage Refinancing: Know Your Costs

 Has Your Credit Rating Been Tarnished?
 How-to Buy a House In Today’s Mortgage Market

-General Krishna Menon 11 May
+General 11 May

 If you are one of the thousands of Canadians who has had to declare bankruptcy or enter into negotiations with creditors to settle your debt with a consumer proposal, it’s likely that your credit rating has gone through the dirt.